 A word to the wise – unless your company already has a large following and has hosted many successful events, don’t fall into the trap of using event-specific hashtags.
 By definition, they can’t tap into any broader Instagram trend or be easily found through broader searches.

-As well as thinking about hashtag use in your Instagram captions, remember that over 50% of the text on Instagram contains emojis: they’re everywhere.
+As well as thinking about hashtag use in your Instagram captions, don’t forget about emojis.
+They are everywhere – 57% of Instagram profiles use them.
 It helps that a wider variety of emojis are used more now than just the basic smiles and frowns, because you can take advantage of this to summarise more complex ideas.

 You can even use emoji hashtags as an effective way to summarise the mood and tone of your post whilst keeping the perfect caption as short as possible.
 The post shown below is by René Mouris, a premium watch brand, who used a hashtagged watch emoji to embody what they sell.